+Please be sure that your phone:

+- → is charged

+- → has an operating voice mailbox

+- → has minutes

-Please be sure that your phone is charged, has an operating voice mailbox, has minutes, and is by your side with the volume turned up.
+- → and is by your side with volume up

 The need for urgent contact rarely occurs but when it does, we need you to be available.

-If you are not available, these are the steps we take:
+When we contact you and you are not available, these are the next steps we take:

-- 1. We will call and leave a message on the number you have provided us. - 2.
+- 1. We will call and leave a message on the number you have provided us with. - 2.
 We will send you an email asking you to call camp.
-At this time we may also send messages through your Social Media accounts. - 3.
+At this time, we may also send messages through your Social Media accounts. - 3.
 If we have not heard from you after 30 minutes, we will contact any Authorized Contacts that you have listed in your UltraCamp Account and ask them to reach out to you or make decisions on behalf of your child. - 4.
-If we are unable to reach your Authorized Contacts or they are not comfortable making decisions on behalf of your child, we will contact local law enforcement to help us.
+If we are unable to reach your Authorized Contacts or they are not comfortable making decisions on behalf of your child, we will contact local law enforcement to perform a well-check to your home or place of work.